ZFarnworth/Day-Planner/readme_gen/README.md

 ## Description

-An application built with Node and the NPM Inquirer.
-Used to quickly create readme files by creating the markdown.
+An application built with Node and the NPM inquirer, Built to quickly create readme files by creating the markdown.

 ## Table of Contents (Optional)